-Analysis: Returning remains good, but easy, move for N.Korea
+Analysis: Return of remains good, but easy, move for N.Korea

 The vast majority of the war dead has yet to be located and retrieved from cemeteries and battlefields across the countryside.

-Following an honors ceremony next Wednesday, the remains will be flown to Hawaii for scientific testing.
+Following an honors ceremony next Wednesday, the remains are to be flown to Hawaii for scientific testing.
 A series of forensic examinations will be done to determine if they are human and if the dead were American or allied troops killed in the conflict.
 North Korea has had problems with identifying remains in the past, famously sending a set to Japan that it claimed were of an abducted Japanese citizen, but which Tokyo said turned out to be dog bones.

 Trump's immediate response, nevertheless, was gratitude.